The Bankrate promise

-Additionally, as a flood-proofing house measure, homeowners can instal backwater valves to prevent flood water from backing up into your home.
+Additionally, as a flood-proofing house measure, homeowners can install backwater valves to prevent flood water from backing up into your home.

 Consider dry proofing your house

-If flood waters cannot enter your home, your post-flood damages will likely be dramatically lessened.
+If flood waters cannot enter your home, your home may sustain less damage, especially on the inside.
 Dry proofing — also called dry floodproofing — aims to seal up your house against flood waters.
 The EU’s effort Resilience-Increasing Strategies for Coasts (RISC) recommends the following practices:

 - Adding flood shields to your home openings